tmandelz/tmandelz.github.io/_posts/2022-04-13- Ozone Layer Post.markdown

   </div>

-Now, the plot is interesting because you can see how many times (late summer each year) the ozone layer is depleted (Yes, this happens regularly, but don’t be afraid the depletion is rebuild each year which you can see in the plot as well.).
+Now, the plot is interesting because you can see how many times (late summer each year) the ozone layer is depleted, which means it falls below the 220 DU threshold.
 This alone does not show accurately the progression of the ozone layer.
 There is too much noise and the difference in a year is big (380 to 150 DU).
 I added a line with a rolling mean for 90 days.

 Adding a rolling mean smoothens the line for the users.
 They are now able to see a downwards progression.
 There is still too much noise for a clear picture.